ProactiveProgrammers/integer-squaring-starter/writing/reflection.md

 ### What is the purpose of the `pyproject.toml` file?

 TODO: Provide a one-paragraph response that answers this question in your own words.
-TODO: You may leverage your response to this question from S.O.S Week

 ### What is the purpose of the `poetry.lock` file?

 TODO: Provide a one-paragraph response that answers this question in your own words.
-TODO: You may leverage your response to this question from S.O.S Week

 ### What are three different ways in which you can run the `square` program?